Not-for-Profit organizations that found success in using a Text Message Service

 Both new and long-term donors were able to use their mobile devices to make donations and join other charitable causes.
 This initiative was accomplished through a text-to-give program.

 This human rights organization launched a video marketing campaign to create a sense of urgency among its target donors.
 Other campaign objectives include reach out to potential donors on social media and to create audience engagement.

 Entitled SMS Activists, the viral video opens with a man being tortured by his captor.
 However, the captor cannot physically harm the victim every time a text message comes in.

 The goal was to make every donor realize that any donation received via SMS text can make a difference; it can save lives.

 “Save Lives with an SMS.
 Send Activist Start and your name to 72900.”

 Donors who opted in were redirected to a registration site where they could sign-up for an account and make donations.
 The text messages were printed and forwarded to embassies as proofs of physical protest against human right violations, according to Oscarson.

 What’s great about using a text message service is that it allows engaging and personal communication between donors and fundraisers.
-It is a proven-effective tool that will keep you on track of your mobile marketing goals.
+It is a proven-effective tool that will keep you on track of your mobile sms goals.